JoinColony/colonyJS/docs/_Intro_GetStarted.md

 ## Step 7: Mint Tokens

 In order to fund payments within your colony, you will first need to mint some tokens.
-If you did not change the input in `// Step 3: Create Token`, which used a value of `18` for your token decimals, the following `amount` will be equivalent to `1` token in the smallest unit.
+If you did not change the input when calling `createToken`, which specified `18` decimals for your token, then the following `amount` will be equivalent to `1` token in the smallest unit of your token.

 Add the following code below `// Step 7: Mint Tokens`: